 - eating a poor diet

-In this article, we look at the side effects of metformin and explore the reasons that a person with type 2 diabetes might want to stop taking it.
-We also describe the risks of stopping the medication and how to do it safely.
+In this article, we look at the side effects of metformin and why a person with type 2 diabetes might want to stop taking it.
+We also look at the risk of not taking metformin and some alternative options.

 Metformin is an effective treatment for type 2 diabetes.
 It helps lower blood glucose levels by: